 (Pocket-lint) - The cinema - we absolutely love it.
 The big-screen experience, popcorn, a crowd, you just can't beat it.
-That said, what if you could?
+With that said, what if you could?
 It's becoming easier and easier to replicate that class of projection at home, especially if you've got a wall or projector screen big enough to use.

 That means you could turn your movie nights from small-screen situations to main events, and upgrade your home into a rival to your local multiplex.